Configuration Spaces of Manifolds with Boundary: A model for SFM M

 The splitting depends on whether we are in the model-theoretic case or the combinatorial case $A = S(\tilde{H}^{*}(M) \oplus H^{*}(M,\partial M))$.
 We have: \begin{itemize} \item $V_0$ is the piece where vertex 1 has valence zero and is decorated by the unit $1 \in A^{0}$; \item $V_H$ is the piece where vertex 1 has valence zero and is either decorated by an element of $A^{> 0}$ (in the model case), or by a single element of $\tilde{H}^{*}(M)$ and not $H^{*}(M,\partial M)$ (in the combinatorial case); \item $V_{in}$ is the piece where vertex 1 has valence one, the edge is incoming, and it is decorated by the unit in $A^{0}$; \item $V_{\geq 1}$ consists of all other graphs. \end{itemize} Clearly $V_0 = A^{0} = \R$ and $V_H$ is either $A^{>0}$ or $\tilde{H}^{*}(M)$.
 There are various pieces of the differential between the summands as shown by arrows above.

-We may take a spectral sequence such that the first differential is the one pointing furthest right in \eqref{equ:Vfiltr}, i.e., the map from $V_{in}\to V_{\geq 1}$ given by the contraction of the edge at vertex $1$.
+Let us filter $V_{0}$, $V_{H}$, and $V_{in}$ by the number of edges, and $V_{\ge 1}$ by the number of edges shifted by $1$.
+Then in the associated spectral sequence, the first differential is the one pointing furthest right in \eqref{equ:Vfiltr}, i.e., the map from $V_{in}\to V_{\geq 1}$ given by the contraction of the edge at vertex $1$.
+All the other parts of the differential strictly decrease the filtration and thus vanish.

 This map is surjective.
 Its kernel is composed of graphs where either \begin{enumerate*}[label={(\roman*)}] \item the edge is connected to another external vertex, necessarily aerial; \item the edge is connected to an internal vertex, decorated by an element of $H^{*}(M)$ in the combinatorial case; \item the edge is connected to an internal vertex of valence 2, with one incoming and 1 outgoing edge. \end{enumerate*}